-Fig. S Figure showing the combined impact of significant drivers of species richness.
-Impact of mean temperature, total precipitation and cropland is calculated the product of slope of each variable in regression model and difference between mean of current conditions (1980-2010) and mean of future conditions (2035-2065) of each variable in each grid cell of × .
-For temperature and precipitation, we calculated the combined impact for future scenario RCP2.6 and RCP6 for four different circula models (GCMs).
+Fig. S5 Figure showing the combined impact of significant drivers of species richness.
+Impact of mean seasonal temperature, total seasonal precipitation and cropland is calculated as the product of slope of each variable in regression model (i.e., species sensitivity) and difference between mean of current conditions (1980-2010) and mean of future conditions (2035-2065) (i.e., species exposure) of each variable in each grid cell of 0.5 × 0.5° resolution.
+For temperature and precipitation, we calculated the combined impact for future scenario RCP2.6 and RCP6 for four different general circulations models (GCMs).
+Units are number of species.